quantumatic/stellar/README.md

 > `let` is a statement!

-It can also be used in `let` statement for destructuring:
+Pattern matching can also be used in `let` statement for destructuring:

 ```
 let Person {